- What is Hibachi?

 How To Keep your Hibachi Grill In Good Condition

-- Don’t pour water on a hot hibachi grill – the rapid change of temperature can break the hibachi.
+- IMPORTANT Don’t pour water on a hot hibachi grill – the rapid change of temperature can break the hibachi.

 - Store in a weatherproof area, don’t leave it outside in the elements after use!